surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

 Plugin operators provides complete authority on creating, editing and deleting the raw data.
 It allows customization of data using JavaScript API language  as per the business requirement.

- **biCalculation.pluginData.raw**  holds the Raw JSON data and can be transformed as per the requirement.
+ **biCalculation.pluginData.raw :**  holds the Raw JSON data and can be transformed as per the requirement.

 ```
 #plugin#